notsag-dev/scroogecoin/README.md

 **Payment**

 The following code executes a 600 scroogecoins payment from wallet_1 to wallet_2.
-The payment is created, and sent to Scrooge along with the verifying key and the signature of the wallet_1.
+The payment is created and sent to Scrooge along with the verifying key and the signature of the wallet_1.
 ```
 wallet_2 = Wallet()
 pay_coin = Scroogecoin(value=600, wallet_id=wallet_2.id)